 Verizon provides cloud computing and data storage services to business customers around the world, including many non-U.S. customers in data centers outside the United States.
 In our prior reports, we advised that we had not received any demands from the United States government for data stored in other countries for the periods covered in those reports.
-Likewise, we did not receive any demands in the United States for data stored in other countries in the first half of 2016.
+Likewise, we did not receive any demands in the United States for data stored in other countries in the second half of 2016.
 Nor do we anticipate that we will receive such a demand going forward.
 Indeed, on June 14, 2016, the United States Court of Appeals for the Second Circuit affirmed our long-held view that the U.S. government cannot use a warrant to obtain communications stored by our non-U.S. customers in our data centers outside the United States.
 Verizon had filed briefs in the case because it is important that our customers outside the United States have confidence that the U.S. government cannot compel Verizon to turn over data stored in our overseas data centers.
-(The caption of the case is In the Matter of a Warrant to Search Certain E-mail Account Controlled and Maintained by Microsoft Corporation, 14-2985).
+(The citation for the case is In the

+Matter of a Warrant to Search Certain E-mail Account Controlled and Maintained by Microsoft Corporation, Case No. 14-2985, 829 F.3d 197 (2nd Cir.
+2016)).

-Blocking Demands
+Blocking demands